haoliangyu/terrac/README.md

 The `module` object describes the meta information for the module to publish:

 * **name**: module name
 * **version**: module version number.
-This could be a sematic version or a custom string.
+This could be a sematic version or a custom version name.

 <!-- configurationstop -->